As a healthcare business, you probably know that keeping up with digital transformation in healthcare can feel overwhelming. Deciding which emerg...

 “Mobile is the future of everything.” - Forbes

 Forbes is right on the money.
 Mobile is indeed the future of everything, from business and healthcare app development to gaming and all-things good in between.
 And industry by industry insights and overall usage numbers agree.

 Mobile internet access has overtaken desktop internet usage big time.
 In 2018, more than 70 percent of all web traffic originated from mobile devices, up from 57 percent in 2017.
-Quartz says this figure will jump to 80 percent in 2019.
+Quartz estimated a jump of 80 percent in 2019.

 Not just that, American adults are now spending an average of 3+ hours each day on their mobile gizmos browsing internet, and only 2.2 hours on a desktop computer.

 Mobile app development refers to the process of writing software that works on a mobile device (smartphones, tables, wearable).
 But app development is not only about coding a native, HTML5 or hybrid app.
 It is about the strategic process of defining, designing, building and launching a successful mobile product.

 In this article, based on our experience in building mobile apps for over ten years, you will learn everything we know about mobile app development.

 We take you through every step of building a great mobile product: from ideation to market validation, persona definition to creating beautiful designs, creating a robust development architecture and writing clean code, followed by how you build a marketing plan to hit the ground running the day your app is published on the App Store.